-BioPals is a new project created to increase connectedness among biology graduate students by matching incoming first-years with more senior graduate students (“Pals”).
-First-years and their Pals will meet at least once a month, and have the opportunity to meet others who are a part of the project during larger events.
+The BioPals Program was recently created to increase connectedness among biology graduate students by matching incoming first-years with more senior graduate students (“Pals”).
+First-years and their Pals will meet at least once a month, and have the opportunity to meet others who are a part of the program during larger events.

 What will be expected of me if I participate in BioPals?